• OPEN AN ACCOUNT

 All IDs hold office for a fixed term of five years and are not liable to retire by rotation.

 On 5th March 2019, the IDs viz., M/s.
 T Kannan, C R Dua and Hemant Krishan Singh were reappointed for the second term of 5 consecutive years from 14th July 2019.
-Mrs Lalita D. Gupte and Mr R Gopalan, were appointed as Additional and Independent Directors for a term of 5 years by the board at its meeting held on 23rd October 2018 and 30th April 2019 respectively and the same were approved by the shareholders at the AGM held on 22nd July 2019.
+Mrs Lalita D. Gupte and Mr R Gopalan, were appointed as Additional and Independent Directors for a term of 5 years by the Board at its meeting held on 23rd October 2018 and 30th April 2019 respectively and the same were approved by the shareholders at the AGM held on 22nd July 2019.
 The terms of appointment of IDs include the remuneration payable to them by way of fees and profit-related commission, if any.

+Mr Kuok Meng Xiong was appointed by the Board on 24th March 2021 as NE-ID for a term of five consecutive years effective that date and the same was approved by the shareholders at the 29th AGM held on 29th July 2021.
 The terms of IDs cover, inter-alia, duties, rights of access to information, disclosure of their interest / concern, dealing in Company's shares, remuneration and expenses, insurance and indemnity.
 The IDs are provided with copies of the Company's policies and charters of various committees of the Board.

-The detailed terms of appointment of IDs is disclosed on the Company's website in the link as provided in page no. 88 of this Annual Report.
+The detailed terms of appointment of IDs is disclosed on the Company's website in the link as provided in page no. 102 of this Annual Report.

 All the IDs are registered with the databank of Independent Directors developed by the Indian Institute of Corporate Affairs in accordance with the provisions of Section 150 of the Companies Act, 2013 and obtained ID registration certificate and renewed the same for five years / life time, as the case may be.